ComPWA/expertsystem/README.md

 ## Design

-The three main components are the
+Internally, the PWA Expert System consists of three major components.

-### State Transition Graphs
+### 1. State Transition Graphs
-A `StateTransitionGraph` is a directed graph that consists of **nodes** and **edges**, in which each edge must be connected to at least one node (in correspondence to Feynman graphs).
-It describes the transition from one state to another.
+A `StateTransitionGraph` is a [directed graph](https://en.wikipedia.org/wiki/Directed_graph) that consists of **nodes** and **edges**.
+In a directed graph, each edge must be connected to at least one node (in correspondence to Feynman graphs).
+This way, a graph describes the transition from one state to another.

-- The edges correspond to particles/states, in other words a collection of properties such as the quantum numbers (QN) that define the particle state.
+- The edges correspond to particles/states, in other words a collection of properties such as the quantum numbers that characterize the particle state.

-- Each node represent an interaction and contains all information for the transition of this specific step.
-Most importantly a node contains a collection of conservation rules, that have to be satisfied.
-An interaction node has 𝑀 ingoing lines and 𝑁 outgoing lines (𝑀, 𝑁 ∈ 𝕫, 𝑀 > 0, 𝑁 > 0).
+- Each node represents an interaction and contains all information for the transition of this specific step.
+Most importantly, a node contains a collection of conservation rules that have to be satisfied.
+An interaction node has 𝑀 ingoing lines and 𝑁 outgoing lines, where 𝑀, 𝑁 ∈ 𝕫, 𝑀 > 0, 𝑁 > 0.

-### Conservation Rules
+### 2. Conservation Rules
-A central piece of the expert system are the conservation rules.
+The central component of the expert system are the conservation rules.
 They belong to individual nodes and receive properties about the node itself, as well as properties of the ingoing and outgoing edges of that node.
-Based on those properties they calculate if they pass or not.
+Based on those properties the conservation rules determine whether edges pass or not.

-### Solvers
+### 3. Solvers
 The propagation of the correct state properties through the graph is done by solvers.
-New properties are set for intermediate edges and interaction nodes and their validity is check with the conservation rules.
+New properties are set for intermediate edges and interaction nodes and their validity is checked with the conservation rules.

-### Workflow of the Expert System
+## Workflow of the Expert System

 1. Preparation

    1.1.
 Build all possible topologies.
-A **topology** is a graph, in which the edges and nodes are empty (no particle information).
+A **topology** is represented by a [graph](#State-Transition-Graphs), in which the edges and nodes are empty (no particle information).

    1.2.
 Fill the topology graphs with the user provided information.
 Typically these are the graph's ingoing edges (initial state) and outgoing edges